phillwatson/one-stop/README.md

 PoC build simple, the Maven model of parent POM and sub-modules has been adopted; with each module adopting the same version as the parent.

-In a production environment it would be more appropriate to separate each module (library or service) into its own project, and have each project follow its own versioning history.
-Dependant modules would then adopt the version of the project on which they depend - updating their dependencies as and when necessary.

 ## Docker Configuration
-The following must be added to ```environment:``` section of the docker-compose.yaml services.
+The following must be added to `environment:` section of the docker-compose.yaml services.
 This can be also be achieved by creating a docker-compose-override.yaml.
 ### User and Rail Services
 ```